 From there, you’ll likely want to gain some experience as an RN, ideally in a primary care setting.
 Many graduate programs require that applicants have some experience, but you may be able to go straight into a program after earning your BSN.

-Additionally, if you live in a Compact Nursing State, you can upgrade your RN license to a compact license.
+Additionally, if you live in a Compact Nursing States, you can upgrade your RN license to a compact license.
 This allows you to practice in other compact states without obtaining additional licensure.

 This can be especially convenient if you’d like to gain some travel nursing experience.